ssalvate/CrashCourse/README.md

 ## Description

-I wanted to make sure that when I was working on new cpp projects that I could focus on the theory/math/concepts I set out to learn, and not be held back by the language.
+I wanted to make sure that when I was working on new cpp projects that I could focus on the theory/math/concepts I set out to learn, and not be held back by knowledge of the language.

 ## Exercises cover